colinritchey/SPA-Exercise/README.md

   )
 ```

+Within App.js you would define a state object and within ComponentDidMount function call fetchComments() to populate the state object with the new JSON object.

 Webpack also bundles the images, that way the 'Comment' component can require them and insert them into the <img> tag.
 Normally a server can provide the public folder on the front end.
 Ruby on Rails does this for you by default and in Node.js you would:

 ```javascript